Nick8200/HR_data_Analysis/README.md

 * Training the logistic regression model.
 * Evaluating model performance on the test set.

+## Model Prediction and Results
+### After training and evaluating the logistic regression model, we use it to make predictions on the test set.
+The results are summarized below:

+### Model Performance Metrics:
+* Accuracy: 0.875
+* Precision: [Precision Score]
+* Recall: [Recall Score]
+* F1 Score: [F1 Score]
+* Confusion Matrix:

+## ROC Curve:

+### Key Insights from Model Predictions:
+* Employees working overtime are more likely to leave.
+* Job satisfaction and income levels significantly impact attrition.
+* Younger employees are more prone to leave compared to older employees.

 ## Conclusion and Insights

-### In this section, we summarize the findings from our analysis and the performance of our predictive model.
+## In this section, we summarize the findings from our analysis and the performance of our predictive model.
 Key insights include:

 * The most influential factors contributing to employee attrition.
 * Recommendations for reducing attrition based on model insights.